hamedalipour/rice-bloom-search/README.md

 2. Set environment variables in Vercel dashboard
 3. Deploy automatically on git push

+### GitHub Pages Deployment
+1. Go to your repository Settings on GitHub
+2. Navigate to "Pages" in the left sidebar
+3. Under "Source", select "GitHub Actions"
+4. The site will automatically deploy on every push to the main branch
+5. Your site will be available at `https://[username].github.io/rice-bloom-search/`

 ### Manual Deployment
 ```bash
 # Build the project